-The dairy products industry is already concentrating in the Waikato District with major dairy products production facilities at Pokeno (occupying 65 ha - Yashili 5 ha, Pokeno Nutritional Park 5 ha, Synlait 25 ha) and at Horotiu (Open Country Dairy 3.4 ha).
+The dairy products industry is already concentrating in Waikato with major dairy products production facilities at Pokeno (occupying 65 ha - Yashili 5 ha, Pokeno Nutritional Park 5 ha, Synlait 25 ha) and at Horotiu (Open Country Dairy 3.4 ha).
 Infant formula manufacturer Yashili has constructed a 'state-of-the-art' production plant in Pokeno with an output of 52,000 tonnes of infant formula per annum and Synlait has acquired a 25 ha Pokeno site enabling significant future expansion of its business.
-However, there are no suitable sites left at Pokeno and existing production is already constrained by the lack of reticulated water and waste treatment capacity.